 Israel became a Party to the WHO Framework Convention on Tobacco Control on November 22, 2005.

-Smoke Free Places: Smoking is prohibited in a few specified indoor public places and indoor workplaces, including hospitals, childcare facilities and preschools, and primary and secondary schools.
+Smoking is prohibited in specified indoor public places and indoor workplaces, including government offices, hospitals, childcare facilities and preschools, and primary and secondary schools.
 The law permits designated smoking rooms in other indoor public places and indoor workplaces, such as malls, restaurants, bars, pubs, and nightclubs.
 Smoking is also prohibited in specified forms of public transport, including trains, buses, and taxis.

-Tobacco Packaging and Labeling: The law requires text-only health warnings to appear on smoked and smokeless tobacco products.
+As of January 8, 2020, plain packaging is required for all tobacco products, excluding cigars and pipe tobacco sold in specialty tobacco shops.
+The law requires text-only health warnings to appear on smoked and smokeless tobacco products.
 The health warnings must cover 30 percent of each of the two principal display areas.
 There are twelve warnings that must be rotated with equal frequency.
 Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.